 What is OTA and how does it work?

 In North America, you can capture TV broadcasting over the airwaves by using an indoor/outdoor TV antenna.
 Over-the-air (OTA) TV broadcasting is how television was transmitted before cable TV service.
 Broadcasters in Canada & US still send their television signals over the air.
 You need only a TV antenna and a coaxial cable to capture OTA HDTV channels.
 OTA TV signal is free and absolutely legal!
 If fact, OTA TV signal has less compression than cable or satellite, so signal transmits better which means better picture quality.

 OTA and Canada’s transition to digital TV

 Canada officially transitioned into digital OTA signals to save airwave space in 2011.
 This means in order to watch OTA channels, aside from buying a TV antenna, you will need to have a TV with a built-in tuner.
 You will need to purchase a digital-to-analog converter box if your TV does not have a built-in tuner.
-How do you find out if your TV has built-in tuner?
-Look for terms such as digital tuner, integrated tuner or ATSC tuner on your TV owner’s manual.
+How do you find out if your TV has a built-in tuner?
+Look for terms such as a digital tuner, integrated tuner or ATSC tuner on your TV owner’s manual.